Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Introduction

 As shown in Fig.~\ref{fig:intro}, interactive methods offer flexibility by leveraging user inputs (e.g., points or boxes) to iteratively refine predictions during inference, whereas one-shot in-context learning methods use a single support example per context and require no interaction at inference.
 However, current ICL methods require large, carefully annotated datasets and training or extensive fine-tuning, making them both resource-intensive and time-consuming \cite{butoi2023_ICCV_universeg, wang2023_CVPR_Seggpt, rakic2024cvpr_tyche, gao2025_CVPR_Iris}.
 Meanwhile, the growing availability of segmentation foundation models suggests an alternative strategy: instead of training a new model for each task, we can customize strong pretrained models to each clinical context.

-Moreover, interactive foundation models still struggle when prompts are ambiguous or when the target structure is rare or small~\cite{ma2024nc_medsam, isensee2025_arxiv_nninteractive}.
-As shown in Fig.~\ref{fig:vis-brain}, interactive methods perform well in common scenarios, such as whole brain segmentation, achieving a Dice score of 88.21\% with 5-click interaction.
-However, their effectiveness drops significantly in delicate structures, with the Dice score falling to 26.91\% for organs-at-risk, where the targets are small, delicate structures embedded in complex context.
+Moreover, interactive foundation models struggle when prompts are ambiguous or when the target structure is rare or small~\cite{ma2024nc_medsam, isensee2025_arxiv_nninteractive}.
+As shown in Fig.~\ref{fig:vis-brain}, interactive methods perform well in common scenarios, such as whole brain segmentation, achieving a Dice of 88.21\% with 5-click interaction.
+However, their effectiveness drops significantly in delicate structures, with the Dice falling to 26.91\% for organs-at-risk, where the targets are small, delicate structures embedded in complex context.
 This gap reflects both the limitations of pre-training data coverage and the absence of explicit contextual information in spatial prompts, which impedes generalization to unseen categories and fine-grained anatomy.

 To address the above challenges, we propose a novel pipeline that combines structural priors of classical atlas-based segmentation with the representational power of modern segmentation foundation models.
 Our method leverages atlas-based registration to avoid the training burden typically associated with ICL while preserving critical structural priors in a single support example.
 The atlas mask serves as a context-aware prompt for interactive or non-interactive foundation models, providing more meaningful guidance and improving segmentation performance.
 This design enables efficient, contextually rich, and robust segmentation across diverse clinical scenarios.
-The main contributions of this work are as follows: \begin{itemize} \item We formalize a practically relevant task setting for medical image segmentation: one-shot customization of segmentation foundation models, where a single annotated atlas adapts any foundation model to a new clinical context.
+The main contributions are as follows: \begin{itemize} \item We investigate one-shot customization of segmentation foundation models for generalizable anatomical structure segmentation, where a frozen foundation model is adapted to a new clinical context using a single annotated atlas without requiring a dedicated training set.

-\item We present AtlasSegFM, a simple yet effective pipeline that couples globally consistent atlas registration with the local refinement ability of foundation models.
-A lightweight adaptive fusion module combines their complementary strengths at test time.
+\item We present AtlasSegFM, a simple yet effective pipeline that combines the global anatomical consistency of atlas registration with the local refinement capability of segmentation foundation models.
+A lightweight adaptive fusion module integrates their complementary strengths at test time.